kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_allow_artifact.md

 ## Synopsis

 Add an artifact to an environment's allowlist.
-The artifact SHA256 fingerprint is calculated (based on the `--artifact-type` flag) or can be provided directly (with the `--fingerprint` flag).
+The artifact SHA256 fingerprint is calculated (based on the `--artifact-type` flag and the artifact name/path argument) or can be provided directly (with the `--fingerprint` flag).

 ```shell
 kosli allow artifact [IMAGE-NAME | FILE-PATH | DIR-PATH] [flags]